 Children see the world differently than adults.
-They don’t always have the words to explain their emotions, worries, or experiences—but they can show everything through play.
+They don’t always have the words to explain their emotions, worries, or experiences —but they can show everything through play.

-At Unicorn Psychology in Calgary, Play Therapy provides a safe space where children can:
+At Unicorn Psychology in Calgary, play therapy provides a safe space where children can:

 • Process emotions and work through challenges at their own pace